sunaku/tork/README.md

 License
 ------------------------------------------------------------------------------

 Released under the ISC license.
-See the `bin/test-loop` file for details.
+See the LICENSE file for details.